For our first meal out on our own at a restaurant we found all on our own, we decided to go to Koshy’s for brunch on our first Sunday in Bengaluru.

 Koshy’s first opened its doors in 1940, so it’s been around a while.
 Melissa had read about it while researching places to go in Bengaluru – while no one lists it as their favorite restaurant, everyone feels compelled to give it a nod, referring to “good old Koshy’s” as a stand-by.
 When Tom described to his peers that we had been, they had the same unenthusiastic but respectful reaction.

 When trying new restaurants, we always wonder about the Delhi Belly risk.
-We were, after all, the only white people there for a good chunk of time.
+We were, after all, the only white people there for most of time.
 Our worry was nonsense.
 It was a delightful meal.